African Americans as minority

 African Americans did not immigrate voluntarily like traditional immigrants.

 African Americans coming to the New World found not freedom and opportunity but slavery (for two and a half centuries).

-African American experience in USA: 350 years of slavery and segregation, 50 years of legal desegregation and unofficial resegregation.
+African American experience in USA: 250 years of slavery, 100 years of legal segregation, 50+ years of legal desegregation & unofficial resegregation.

 Slavery lasted app.
 250 years.

 Legal segregation lasted another 100 years (separate & unequal schools, voting restrictions, last hired-first fired, excluded from professions, bans against black-white intermarriage)

 Complete legal equality has existed for only 1-2 generations